The government has created a voluntary returns scheme designed to encourage EU citizens to leave the UK.

 How we can help

 If you’re a citizen of the EU that is still to decide whether or not to apply for settlement via the EU Settlement Scheme, contact our client care team today on 0333 305 9375 for immediate help and assistance.
+If you need support, you can get in touch with our London, Manchester, or Birmingham immigration lawyers, or alternatively, check our office finder for your closest branch.

 We are extremely experienced in all areas of immigration law, from Spouse Visa Extension support to British Citizenship by Marriage advice and guidance, and we would be delighted to assist with your query.